itnode/Webservice-OVH/README.md

 # DESCRIPTION

-The base object from which every api call is done.
+This module reflects the path structure of the ovh web-api.
-The object structure represents the ovh api structure.
+This is the base object from where all api calls originate.

-This module uses the perl api module provided by ovh
+This module uses the perl api module provided by ovh.

 # METHODS